IRA Accounts (View Rates)

 Roth IRAs are funded by after tax dollars; this means that you will not receive any deduction for contributions made to your Roth IRA account.
 Like a Traditional IRA, earnings in a Roth IRA grow tax deferred, and like a Traditional IRA there is a 10% early distribution penalty if withdrawn before age 59 ½ (certain exceptions apply).
 However, unlike a Traditional IRA, qualified withdrawals of contributions and earnings from a Roth IRA are tax free.
 If you expect to be in a higher tax bracket when you reach retirement age, a Roth IRA may be a sound investment.
 It is possible to convert a Traditional IRA to a Roth IRA.
 Unlike a Traditional IRA there is no required minimum distribution.

-Both Traditional and Roth IRA Annual Contribution limits are $5,500 for 2016 and 2017.
+Both Traditional and Roth IRA Annual Contribution limits are $5,500 for 2017.
 This limit is subject to annual cost-of-living adjustments.
 If you are age 50 or older by the close of the taxable year, you may make an additional catch-up contribution of $1,000.